Scottish Castles Experience 2025/2026

 Contact DHTour at 1-888-597-3519 or 905-639-9954 or dhtour@dhtour.ca to book.

-On this tour, you’ll join the ranks of esteemed history lovers while you travel through glens and mountain passes.
-You visit Scotland’s most impressive castles, tower forts, and palaces.
-And you even get a chance to visit a distillery that was started by one of the pioneering women in the whisky industry.
+Calling all Lords and Ladies, or anyone who’s ever dreamed of owning their own castle.
+Join the ranks of history lovers while you travel through magnificent mountain passes.
+You visit Scotland’s most impressive castles, tower forts, and palaces, as your guide recounts epic tales of conceit and treachery.
+You even visit a distillery that was started by one of the pioneering women in the whisky industry.
+This tour is your ticket into Scotland’s medieval past and royal history

-4 DAYS / 3 NIGHTS / MAX 16 GUESTS
+4 DAYS / 3 NIGHTS / MAX 16 GUESTS / SMALL COACH

 Tour Details